Framing: What Are We Solving?

 Closing Note: What Comes Next

-We'll get into how to build proof into your work, how to explain your decisions without sounding defensive, and how to turn feedback into something useful instead of something painful.
+We will get into how to build proof into your work, how to explain your decisions without sounding defensive, and how to turn feedback into something useful instead of something painful.
 If this chapter helped you ask the right questions, the next one is about answering them with work that speaks for itself.